 INTJs will be happiest when they’re not forced into social situations and are allowed to choose when and with whom they spend their time.
 As introverts they recharge their energy by being alone and having time to think, ponder, experiment, and create.
 This means that they will need time alone after a busy day at school to recharge and get a break from interacting with others.

-Young INTJs crave intellectual stimulation and love to go to children’s museums and libraries where they can expand their mind.
+Young INTJs crave intellectual stimulation and love to go to children’s museums and libraries where they can expand their minds.
 At home, they love to be surrounded by books, art and craft supplies, notebooks, pens, anything they can use to experiment, create, and attain knowledge.

 When it comes to discipline, INTJs want things to be fair and consistent.
-Explain rules logically and answer any questions they might have.
+Explain the rules logically and answer any questions they might have.

 Finally, when it comes to showing love INTJs speak through actions rather than words.
 They are not typically physically demonstrative, and this can cause more physically affectionate parents to feel unloved.
 They are more likely to express their feelings in writing, time alone, or through helping out in some way.
 They should never be forced to give physical affection.